ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/provider-ref.md

 ## Supported input parameters
 {: #provider-parameter-ov}

-Review what parameters you can set in the `provider` block of your IBM Cloud Provider plug-in for Terraform configuration file.
+Review what parameters you can set in the `provider` block of your Terraform configuration file.
 {: shortdesc}

 |Input parameter|Required / optional|Description|